Pylons/pyramid_layout/docs/layouts.rst

 ------------

-A panel is similar to a view but is responsible for rendering only a part of a pagee.
+A panel is similar to a view but is responsible for rendering only a part of a page.
 A panel is a callable which can accept arbitrary arguments (the first two are always ``context`` and ``request``) and either returns an html string or uses a Pyramid renderer to render the html to insert in the page.